GauravKarakoti/DareChain/README.md

 ## How It Works

-1. **Access Mini App**: Users open DareChain as a Mini App within the World App.
+1. **Access Mini App**: Users open DareX as a Mini App within the World App.
 2. **Wallet Login**: Users authenticate using their World App wallet.
 3. **Identity Verification**: Participants verify their identity via Self Protocol.
 4. **Create Dares**: Users or event organizers create dares with associated rewards.